14 Types of Freelance Writing Jobs and What They Pay

 5. Business writer

 If you enjoy writing corporate and business-level content, consider freelancing as a business writer.
-Companies look to business writers to take data or ideas and turn them into engaging pieces of content for their customers or partners.
+Companies look to business writers to take data or ideas and turn them into engaging content for their customers or partners.

 As a business writer, you represent the company and must match your client's tone and voice.
 Some projects may require more persuasive writing, while others are more informational.
 The documents you create could be internal and used within the company or externally distributed to stakeholders.

-Examples of business writing projects:
+Examples of business writing projects include:

 • Employee handbooks